AkemiKami201/AkemiKami201/README.md

   <p align="left">Learning something new maybe...<br>
   Also anime lover 🌟, manga reader ❄ and like to play videogames 🎮</p>

     🧑 More about me

-      - 🎮 I like to play videogames (**still working**)
+    - 🎮 I like to play video games in my free time.

-      - 🌱 still working 🤓
+    - 🌱 I like to learn a little bit of everything

-      - 🤝 still working
+    - 🤝 I love listening to music.
+I can't do anything if i'm not listening to something

-      - 👨‍💻 still working
+    - 👨‍💻 I love watching anime, I usually watch it daily.
+Also, I like reading manga.

-      - 💬 still working
+    - 💬 Also, I spend a lot of time on Discord.
+I like watching random people's streams

-      - 📫 Reach me
+    - 📫 I'm currently looking for things to do.
+If you need anything, you can Reach me.
   </div>
 </div>